Metempsychosis -- full rpg ruleset -- work in progress

 86-100 -STR (reduced carry weight, weakened)

-When taking damage to the BP, the degree of success of the attack roll does not apply extra damage to the BP but rather deals Permanent Ability Damage – there is no save permitted, and you do not apply ADR.
+When taking damage to the BP, if the attack roll exceeds 2 or more degree of success, the attack roll not only applies extra damage to the BP but also deals Permanent Ability Damage – there is no save permitted, and you do not apply ADR.
 Replenish spells do not affect this damage directly but can help speed recovery of the injury itself, so don't ignore their relevance.

 The higher the degree of success, the more serious the wound or injury.
 All penalties to checks persist until you sufficiently heal the wound or injury.